 “Year by year, cities have grown in importance.
 Urbanisation is proceeding at an unprecedented scale.
 [Since 2012] more than 100 million people have moved into cities from the countryside,” said Singapore Prime Minister, Lee Hsien Loong in his speech at the joint opening ceremony for the 2014 World Cities Summit, Singapore International Water Week and CleanEnviro Summit Singapore.
 WCS provides a bi-annual platform for government leaders, industry experts, representatives of international organisations and academics to learn from their peers’ expertise and experiences in developing solutions for the global urban population.

 Sustainability as a prerequisite for a successful city was a topic that was raised across every WCS session.
 Cities, it was agreed, must deliver long-term social, economic and environmental benefits to all urban stakeholders.
 Key to delivering this sustainable growth is long-term vision and planning.
 Given cities’ long development cycles, sustained sound governance is critical to ensure that they see their urban development through to completion.

 Good governance is not just about having long-term vision and the political will to deliver.
-Ms Helen Clark, Administrator, UN Development Programme, argued that the integrity and transparency of civic administration is paramount in sustaining a successful city.
+Ms Helen Clark, then-Administrator, United Nations Development Programme, argued that the integrity and transparency of civic administration is paramount in sustaining a successful city.
 The importance of trust was a common theme at WCS.
-For example, the Colombian city of Medellín overcame many serious social issues – drug-related crime, poverty, unemployment – but the city’s mayor, Mr Aníbal Gaviria, said his greatest challenge was restoring confidence and trust in his administration.
+For example, the Colombian city of Medellín overcame many serious social issues – drug-related crime, poverty, unemployment – but the city’s then-Mayor, Mr Aníbal Gaviria, said his greatest challenge was restoring confidence and trust in his administration.
 Without this public trust and accountability, urban communities may disengage from social and political processes.